IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/subtitling.md

 * Multiple run submissions are allowed, but participants must explicitly indicate one PRIMARY run.
 All other run submissions are treated as CONTRASTIVE runs.
 In the case that none of the runs is marked as PRIMARY, the latest submission (according to the file time-stamp) will be used as the PRIMARY run
 * Submissions have to be submitted as a gzipped TAR archive (see format below)
-* Each run has to be stored in an SRT (SubRip File Format)
+* Each run has to be stored in an SRT (SubRip File Format) UTF-8 encoded file
 * Scoring will be case-sensitive and will include the punctuation

 TAR archive file structure: